eVen-gits/dota2_pregame_scout/README.md

 UI was work in progress.

 Discontinued, because Valve forced Stratz.com to hide history of accounts that have shared history disabled ingame.
+Planed to be FOSS when completed.